seraogianluca/memory-monitoring/README.md

 ## Run our paramount project by yourself!
 To run this project, first you need a cloud infrastructure with Openstack and Gnocchi installed on top.
 Then, you need Docker to run both producer and consumer in containers.

-Copy the consumer and producer direcotries to the machine where docker is installed and connect to it.
+Copy the consumer and producer directories to the machine where docker is installed and connect to it.
 Directories must have the following structure:

 ```sh
 root@host-name:~# ls